 - Initial herbal formulas: Xiao Yao Wan for 1 month, then Ba Ji Yin Yang Wan was added.
 These formulas were continued for over a year (Jiao Wei Xiao Yao Wan was substituted for Xiao Yao Wan and the dosage of Ba Ji Yin Yang Wan was reduced during the hot summer months).
 A low dose of Yan Hu Suo Zhi Tong Wan was used for menstrual cramping as needed.

 - Each treatment session was followed by 5 – 10 minutes of Tuina to smooth the Primary & Muscle Channels and encourage the Luo Vessels to release any hidden memories to the surface.

-Over the course of two years of monthly – biweekly treatment, “Jane” shifted her relationship to her health and body dramatically, putting it much higher on her priority list.
+Over the course of two years of monthly – biweekly treatment, Jane shifted her relationship to her health and body dramatically, putting it much higher on her priority list.
 She began taking days off before and after major work events, stopped going out with friends when she was too tired, and paid closer attention to avoiding foods that made her feel un-well.
 She also recommitted to her AA program with more regular sponsor meetings in combination with her on-going therapy and acupuncture.
-“Jane’s” symptoms were generally resolved, only appearing with high stress or fatigue.
-“Jane” and her female partner also got engaged and started planning their wedding.
+At two years, Jane’s symptoms were minor, only appearing with high stress or fatigue, and she and her female partner became engaged.